 Trader Games (4 bd Voltaire)

-It is the first shop when arriving on the boulevard.
-The Next-Gen section is on the ground floor and the (superb) retrogaming space on the first floor.
-You can get everything there from the time of the Atari 2600.
+This is the first store when you arrive on the boulevard.
+The Next-Gen section is on the ground floor and the (superb) retrogaming area on the first floor.
+You can get everything there from the Atari 2600 era.
 A nice little curiosity: a small display of vinyl records with soundtracks from video games and cartoons.

 Game Off (22 Boulevard Voltaire)